 Examples: Kipflers, Red Royales, Fingerlings, Red-Skinned Potatoes

-These potatoes keep their structural integrity when cooked.
-This makes them good for soups and salads where you want the pieces of potato to be soft but still keep their shape.
+These potatoes keep their structural integrity when made into baked potatoes (quite different than russet potatoes, which tend to crumble).
+This makes them good for soups and salads where you want the pieces of baked potato to be soft but still keep their shape.

 Floury or All-Purpose Potatoes

 Examples: Desirees, Creme Royales, Yukon Golds

 These potatoes are also good for making baked potatoes, generally because they also have a decent amount of starch.
 They are also a good choice when making roasted or mashed potatoes.

 The potatoes from my garden or that I buy straight from the farm truck are usually clogged in dirt.
 Dirt keeps potatoes fresher while they’re stored.
 Rub ’em clean before you bake to avoid a rock between your teeth.